Art Central Foundation

 Piqua • 937-773-9630

 Since 1990, the Piqua Arts Council has been dedicated to making the arts accessible to the community through education, support, and presentation.
-They continue to fulfill their mission by maintaining high professional standards, equitable and fair payment or compensation opportunities for artists, proper recognition and show of appreciation for volunteers and supporters.
+It continues to fulfill its mission by maintaining high professional standards, equitable and fair payment or compensation opportunities for artists, and proper recognition and show of appreciation for volunteers and supporters.

 Eaton • 937-456-3999

-The PCAA operates the Visual Art Center where the community can participate in a wide variety of art activities, including pottery, painting, music, fiber, and paint-your-own-pottery.
-The PCAA also prioritizes making art a part of the community by integrating it into our neighborhoods.twitter
+The PCAA operates the Visual Art Center, where the community can participate in a wide variety of art activities, including pottery, painting, music, fiber, and paint-your-own-pottery.
+The PCAA is also dedicated to making a creative community and works hard to identify partners that can integrate art into their programs.

 Rosewood Arts Centre